Treslea Downs and Warleggan circular walk

 The Warleggan river is also known as the River Bedalder.
 It is a tributary of the River Fowey, which it joins downriver of Trago Mills in the Glynn Valley.
 The source is on Hawkstor Downs on Bodmin Moor on the north side of the A30 and it runs through Temple and beside the Glynn Valley China Clay works before reaching Warleggan.

-16. Pass through the gateway and follow the track through the woods to reach a gate into a meadow.
+16. Pass through the pedestrian gate on the right of the main gate and follow the track through the woods to reach a gate into a meadow.

 Mosses reproduce with tiny spores rather than seeds.
 Many mosses use wind to carry their spores and produce tiny stalks with the spore-releasing equipment on the top in order to catch the wind - these can be seen as thread-like structures standing up from the moss.
 These spore-releasing devices often have a ring of teeth around the edge (visible with a magnifying glass) to control the release of the spores, allowing them to be released gradually over a period of time to catch gusts of wind of different speeds and in different directions.

-17. Go through the gate and follow along the fence on the right, past the stile into the quarry to reach a wooden gate on the right.
+17. Go through the gate and follow the track along the meadow until you see a waymarked wooden gate on the right.
+Bear right off the track to this.

 The chimney that can be seen through the trees and possibly also the concrete base in the meadow are likely to have been associated with the later working period of Wheal Whisper.